Tony Liscio

-Anthony Liscio (July 2, 1940 – June 18, 2017) was an American football offensive tackle in the National Football League for the Dallas Cowboys.
+Anthony Liscio (July 2, 1940 – June 18, 2017) was an American professional football offensive tackle in the National Football League (NFL) for the Dallas Cowboys.
 He played college football at the University of Tulsa.

-Early years
+Early life

 Liscio attended Westinghouse High School, where he was an All-state end in football, the starting center in basketball and a shot putter for the track and field team.

 He was inducted into the Westinghouse High School Wall of Fame.
+In 2015, he was inducted into the Pittsburgh City League Hall of Fame.

+College career

-He went on to become a two-way starting tackle for the University of Tulsa.
+Liscio accepted a football scholarship from the University of Tulsa.
+He was a two-way starting tackle.

 As a senior, he was moved to defensive end and was named All-Missouri Valley Conference, honorable-mention All-American and was invited to play in the College All-Star Game against the NFL champion.

 In 2004, he was inducted into the University of Tulsa Athletics Hall of Fame.
-In 2015, he was inducted into the Second Pittsburgh City League Hall of Fame.

 Professional career

 Green Bay Packers

-Liscio was selected by the Green Bay Packers in the third round (42nd overall) of the 1963 NFL Draft.
-He was also drafted by the New York Jets in the tenth round (75th overall) of the 1963 AFL Draft.
+Liscio was selected by the Green Bay Packers in the third round (42nd overall) of the 1963 NFL draft.
+He was also drafted by the New York Jets in the tenth round (75th overall) of the 1963 AFL draft.

 He signed with the Packers, and during training camp he was used as a defensive end and defensive tackle.
 He was eventually released the week of the season opener on September 10.